 "That's alright with me."

-Han turned, walked up the ramp, followed by the harvesters, Chewie and Luke Skywalker.
+Han turned, walked up the ramp, followed by the harvesters, Chewie.
 Inside the Falcon it took some time before every one had strapped in.
-Han, Chewie, Leia, Luke and Ian went over to the cockpit, where Chewie started the engines.
-Han closed the ramp and took the controls.
+Han, Chewie, Leia and Ian went over to the cockpit, where Chewie started the engines.
+Han waited at the ramp for his brother-in-law to return.
+Within minutes Luke was back and Han closed the ramp and went over to the cockpit of the Falcon.
+Luke followed looking around as if he sensed something.

 "Here we go, fellahs," He said to no one in particular.
 He looked back to his wife, who was talking to Ian Tydon.